Boarders/slick-blog/site/posts/peano.md

 Pleasantly both definitions are essentially identical, using instance resolution to determine the relevant induction principle and values to use.
 Here we see the power of constructive induction.
 We don't use induction to prove a _property_ per se, but to compute.
-Since the dependent types in question are constant induction simply _is_ recursion!
+Since the dependent types in question are constant, induction simply _is_ recursion!

 Now we can show these maps form equivalences.
 To get a flavour let